dequelabs/axe-core/doc/API.md

 6. Only process certain types of results

-The `resultTypes` option can be used to limit the number of related nodes for a rule to a maximum of one.
+The `resultTypes` option can be used to limit the number of nodes for a rule to a maximum of one.
 This can be useful for improving performance on very large or complicated pages when you are only interested in certain types of results.

-After axe has processed all rules normally, it generates a unique selector for all related nodes in all rules.
+After axe has processed all rules normally, it generates a unique selector for all nodes in all rules.
 This process can be time consuming, especially for pages with lots of nodes.
-By limiting the related nodes to a maximum of one for result types you are not interested in, you can greatly speed up the tail end performance of axe.
+By limiting the nodes to a maximum of one for result types you are not interested in, you can greatly speed up the tail end performance of axe.

-Types listed in this option will cause rules that fall under those types to show all related nodes.
-Types _not_ listed will causes rules that fall under one of the missing types to show a maximum of one related node.
+Types listed in this option will cause rules that fall under those types to show all nodes.
+Types _not_ listed will causes rules that fall under one of the missing types to show a maximum of one node.
 This allows you to still see those results and inform the user of them if appropriate.

 ```js
 {